atlassian/atlassian-connect-example-app-node/README.md

 To run the end to end test, please add the values for `ATLASSIAN_URL`, `JIRA_ADMIN_USERNAME` and `JIRA_ADMIN_PASSWORD` in the `.env` file.
 Then simply run `yarn test:e2e` in the terminal.

+## Common Issues
+<h3>Q: Page stuck on loading screen after installation</h3>
+**A:** The pages hosted within Jira are all inside an iframe and the necessary data are stored within the cookies, which won't work if the third party cookies are disabled.
+So simply, turn on the third party cookies within your browser.
+<h3>Q: Error: JWT Verification failed: Error Signature verification failed for input</h3>
+**A:** This scenario happens when you've uninstalled the app from Jira when the app is not running.
+The JiraTenant wont be removed from the DB file and then next time when you run it it will still be taking the previous secretKey.
+Remove the db.json file and reinstalling will fix this.

 ## Getting help
 - TBD